 Partly for my own edification, partly just because, here is some information about AM antenna systems and their bandwidth.
-An AM tower is a radiator which, simply by the physical constraints of the tower structure itself, is pretty narrow banded, even under the best conditions.
-Add to that, antenna tuning units, transmission line phasing, antenna phasing units, diplexing units and things can get very squished outside of the immediate carrier frequency.
+An AM tower is a radiator that, simply by the physical constraints of the tower structure itself, is pretty narrow-banded, even under the best conditions.
+Add to that, antenna tuning units, transmission line phasing, antenna phasing units, diplexing units, and things can get very squished outside of the immediate carrier frequency.
 This seems to be a particular problem with directional antennas, which most AM stations employ.

-- Electrical tower height, perhaps the hardest thing to change once a tower is constructed.
+- Electrical tower height is perhaps the hardest thing to change once a tower is constructed.
 Short towers (less than 80 electrical degrees), or very tall towers, (taller than 200 electrical degrees) present problems.
-If one where constructing an AM station and could choose any tower height, something between 120 to 190 electrical degrees would be ideal.
-Existing towers can be top loaded to add electrical height for an additional 30 degrees or so.
+If one were constructing an AM station and could choose any tower height, something between 120 to 190 electrical degrees would be ideal.
+Existing towers can be top-loaded to add electrical height for an additional 30 degrees or so.
 Beyond 30 degrees it becomes difficult to physically attain and therefore impractical in most situations.
-Top loading and bottom loading a tower can reduce bandwidth if done improperly.
+Top loading and bottom loading of a tower can reduce bandwidth if done improperly.
 Bottom loading an AM tower is almost never done due to the very high voltage and current as the electrical length approaches 180°.

 Obviously, the more complicated the antenna system, the harder it will be to keep the bandwidth open over 20 kHz of spectrum.
-This is especially true on lower frequency AM signals, where the bandwidth is a much larger percentage of the frequency.
-Multiple pattern, multiple tower DAs are a nightmare.
-Single tower non-directional stations are the easiest to modify.
+This is especially true on lower-frequency AM signals, where the bandwidth is a much larger percentage of the frequency.
+Multiple patterns, multiple tower DAs are a nightmare.
+Single-tower non-directional stations are the easiest to modify.

 In most cases, some sort of L/C network can be deployed to decrease the Q of an antenna system at the base of the tower.
-Directional stations also need to have the phasing equipment looked at, because, as noted above, certain designs can created bandwidth bottlenecks.
-All in all, it is usually an expensive proposition for a multi tower directional station to broadband it’s antenna system.
+Directional stations also need to have the phasing equipment looked at, because, as noted above, certain designs can create bandwidth bottlenecks.
+All in all, it is usually an expensive proposition for a multi-tower directional station to broadband its antenna system.
 This is another reason why IBOC on AM is destined to fail, many AM towers cannot pass the extended sidebands adequately.